afewell/AnsibleNSX101/Lab2-NSXDeploy/README.md

     - Next the entry `debug: var=register_to_sso` causes ansible to display the values in the "register_to_sso" array.

 ### Verify results
+- __Important__ You must complete this verification section before proceeding to the next lab
 - From a computer that has connectivity to the IP address of NSX Manager, open a web browser to https://nsxmanager-01a.corp.local
   - Log in with the following credentials:
     - Username: admin